Gambling is the hottest self-starter online business these days, and with so much competition, it is becoming increasingly difficult to succeed at it.

 One example is Massachusetts being in the process of approving sports betting.
 In their situation, they would give out about seven mobile sportsbook licenses.

 So, this creates an environment where you would be competing with large sportsbook brands for those licenses, and it may decrease the odds of an independent bookie being approved for their sportsbook.

-In the case of Massachusetts, they are also asking that sportsbooks who apply already operate in two or more states.
+In the case of Massachusetts, they are also asking that sportsbooks that apply already operate in two or more states.